 to:

-Each year group is taught music in 6 half-termly units.
+Years 3 and 5 are taught music in 6 half-termly units.
 Each unit contains opportunities to cover, in increasing depth, the main strands of the NC programmes of study for music.
 Each unit links songs to a thematic structure allowing children to sing, listen to, compose, perform and evaluate a wide range of musical genres across different times and cultures.
+We use the Get Set 4 Music scheme of work.
+Years 3 and 6 are taught whole class recorder and ukulele respectively, building on the skills of learning an instrument, reading music and performing.
+All classes receive an hour of music a week.

 We ensure that we incorporate technology into our music curriculum by using iPads to record and edit performances, as well as using programmes such as Sing Up and Garageband to broaden their musical and computing skills.